ethereum/go-ethereum/docs/_install-and-build/Installation-Instructions-for-FreeBSD.md

 pkg install go
 ```

-If your golang version is >= 1.5, build the `geth` program using the following command.
+If your golang version is >= 1.5, build the `geth` program using the following command:

 ```shell
 cd go-ethereum
 make geth
 ```

-If your golang version is < 1.5 (quarterly packages, for example), use the following command instead.
+If your golang version is &lt; 1.5 (quarterly packages, for example), use the following command instead:

 ```shell
 cd go-ethereum
 CC=clang make geth